bridgesense/lampready/README.md

 * Place the script in your project's root directory

-* Fill free to make any changes to the script's options
+* Feel free to make changes to the script's options

 * Run the following command to spin up the new virtual environment in minutes